feature-image

 ADVERTISEMENT

-This is the second instance of how Kalani Sitake runs a tight ship with the Cougars.
+This is the second instance which shows how Kalani Sitake runs a tight ship with the Cougars.
 The University is a flagship school of the Church of Jesus Christ of Latter-day Saints, known widely as the Mormon church.
 It has strict honor codes when it comes to sexual relations before marriage between a man and a woman.
 Authorities allege that Kingston sexually assaulted another person.

 A BYU spokesperson, Jon McBride, even said the institution and the coaches were aware of the entire incident after Kingston’s arrest 3 days ago.
 The alleged incident dates back to February 23, 2025, and occurred in St. George, Utah.
 The prosecutors stated that the woman, who was 20 at that time, accused Kingston of sexually harassing her inside her home.